SeanAMcKinney/SpaceX_Launches/README.md

-Be sure to install or restore the NuGet Packages by right clicking on the solution and Resoring NuGet Packages or installing
+Be sure to install or restore the NuGet Packages by right clicking on the solution and Restoring NuGet Packages or installing these:

 jquery.datatables <br/>
-System.Net.Http
+System.Net.Http <br/>
-Microsoft.AspNet.WebApi.Client
+Microsoft.AspNet.WebApi.Client <br/>
-Newtonsoft.Json
+Newtonsoft.Json <br/>